dxdw2021/cline/old_docs/prompting/README.md

 # Cline Prompting Guide 🚀

 Welcome to the Cline Prompting Guide!
-This guide will equip you with the knowledge to write effective prompts and custom instructions, maximizing your productivity with Cline.
+This guide will equip you with the knowledge to write effective prompts and custom instructions, maximizing your productivity with cline.

 ## Custom Instructions ⚙️